Programming Backpropagation with Reverse Handlers for Arrows: Examples of Neural Networks

 \begin{example}[convolutional neural network] A convolutional neural network (CNN) is a neural network architecture based on \emph{convolution} of data and filters.
 A CNN has many practical applications such as image recognition \cite{Krizhevsky+2017}, genome analysis \cite{Zhou+2015}, and natural language processing \cite{Kim2014}.
 Here, we consider one-dimensional convolutions.
 We add the following operations to $\signatopr$ in Example~\ref{ex:mlp-backpropagation}:

-Intuitively, the natural number $n$ in $\oprconv^{\ell : m c c'}_{n, c, c'}$ is the size of input data, $m$ is the size of the filter, and $c$ and $c'$ are the number of input and output channels, respectively.
-The natural number $n$ in $\oprpool_{n, m, c}$ is the size of input data, $m$ is the size of the pooling window, and $c$ is the number of channels.
+Intuitively, the number $n$ in $\opConv{n, \ell}$ is the size of input data, $m$ is the size of the filter, and $c$ and $c'$ are the numbers of input and output channels, respectively, where a channel is one component of the data representation (e.g., $c=1$ for grayscale data and $c=3$ for RGB data).
+The number $n$ in $\opPool{n, m, c}$ is the size of input data, $m$ is the size of the pooling window, and $c$ is the number of channels.
 Here, the stride is assumed to be equal to the size of the pooling window.
 For example, a simple CNN consists of a convolution layer, an activation layer using the Swish function, a pooling layer and a fully connected layer can be written as

-We can define $Q^{\fwd}_{\oprconv}$, $Q^{\bwd}_{\oprconv}$, $Q^{\fwd}_{\oprpool}$ and $Q^{\bwd}_{\oprpool}$ appropriately and obtain a handler $H_{\CNN}$ by adding them to the handler $H_{\MLP}$ in Example~\ref{ex:mlp-backpropagation}.
+We can define $Q^{\fwd}_{\opConv{n, \ell}}$, $Q^{\bwd}_{\opConv{n, \ell}}$, $Q^{\fwd}_{\opPool{n,m,c}}$ and $Q^{\bwd}_{\opPool{n,m,c}}$ appropriately and obtain a handler $H_{\CNN}$ by adding them to the handler $H_{\MLP}$ in Example~\ref{ex:mlp-backpropagation}.
 See Example~\ref{ex:convolutional-neural-network-H-CNN} for the detail of $H_{\CNN}$.
 The following command trains the CNN $R_{\CNN}$ by backpropagation:

-The operations $\oprconv$ and $\oprpool$ are implemented by the handler $H_{\CNN}$ using functions $\fnconv$ and $\fnpool$ in $\signatfunc$, respectively.
+The operations $\opConv{n, \ell}$ and $\opPool{n,m,c}$ are implemented by the handler $H_{\CNN}$ using functions $\fnconv$ and $\fnpool$ in $\signatfunc$, respectively.
 See Example~\ref{ex:convolutional-neural-network-H-CNN} for details. \end{example}

 \begin{example}[U-net] A U-net \cite{Ronneberger+2015} is a neural network architecture for image segmentation, image denoising and image generation.
 A U-net has an encoder-decoder like structure with skip connections.
 We show that U-net can be implemented in our language using nested reverse handlers.
 We add the following function symbols to $\signatfunc$: